Crohn's Disease Diet, Symptoms and Treatment.

 Crohn’s Disease causes ulceration and inflammation, which negatively impact the body’s ability to digest food, absorb nutrients and eliminate waste.
 [Ref] We can advise on diet, treatment and therapy for the alleviation of Crohn’s disease.

 It can affect any part of the gut, but is most likely to develop in the small intestine or the colon.
-The symptoms of Crohn’s disease vary depending on which part of the digestive system is inflamed, but include:
+Crohn’s disease symptoms can vary dependent on the where the inflamed part of the digestive system is, but include:

 Inflammatory bowel disease occurs at all ages, however Crohn’s is usually diagnosed in people between the ages of 20 and 30.
 Stress and eating certain foods do not cause the disease, but they can make your symptoms worse.